 Figure 14(A) demonstrates the increase in energy curtailment if planned Hypergrid upgrades do not go ahead.
-The overall curtailment in 2050 will increase by 16 TWh (over 3% of demand in 2050) leading to higher dispatch cost.
+The overall curtailment in 2050 will increase by around 14 TWh (around 3% of demand in 2050, with the total curtailment reaching 70 TWh or 15% of demand) leading to higher dispatch cost.
 When transmission capacity is not sufficient to deliver power from the generation centres to the load centres, dispatchable capacity at the load zone will need to be utilised.
 This incurs additional costs, primarily because of additional fuel use, emissions and other variable operating costs of thermal units.
 We estimate that in the absence of Hypergrid, there will be ca. €10bn additional cost to the system by 2050 as shown in Figure 14(B).

-Additionally, renewable energy producers will have to be compensated for the curtailed energy and this will result in additional €1.5bn by 2050 if compensated at zonal market prices.
+Additionally, renewable energy producers will have to be compensated for the curtailed energy and this will result in additional circa €1.5bn by 2050 if compensated at zonal market prices.
 During renewable curtailment periods, zonal price where energy is being curtailed is typically low leading to a relatively low compensation requirement.
-However, the potential value of this curtailed energy can also be estimated by taking the National Single Price (PUN) resulting in this curtailed energy cost to be over €70bn by 2050 as shown in Figure 14(B).
+However, the potential value of this curtailed energy can also be estimated by taking the National Single Price (PUN) resulting in this curtailed energy cost to be over €60bn by 2050 as shown in Figure 14(B).

-It is projected in the analysis that the Hypergrid projects will provide significant net benefit to the system soon after their commissioning in 2040, considering that Terna estimated total project cost at €11bn.18 From the modelling, it is also evident that should the project be delayed, the cost of this will grow as more renewable come online and the cost of redispatch becomes higher.
+It is projected in the analysis that the Hypergrid projects will provide significant net benefit to the system soon after their commissioning during 2030-2040, considering that Terna estimated total project cost at €11bn.19 From the modelling, it is also evident that should the project be delayed, the cost of this will grow as more renewable come online and the cost of redispatch becomes higher.